hannahchan/Scaffold.Service/Scaffold/Docs/SoftwareBillOfMaterials.md

     dotnet cake --Target=Audit

-The output will be located in the _Artifacts_ directory.
+The output will be located in the _artifacts_ directory.